 Strip Cropping

 Strip cropping is the planting and growing of alternating strips of erosion resistant crops with strips of erosion-prone annual crops.
 The strips are systematically arranged across a field as close to the contour as possible.
-Strips are sized to accommodate multiple or full-width passes with tilling, seeding, harvesting or other equipment and are usually of equal width.
-Erosion-resistant crops such as legumes and hay and erosion-prone annual crops such as corn for silage can be used.
+Strips are sized to accommodate multiple or full-width passes with tilling, seeding, harvesting, or other equipment.

 Strip crops can be established on a variety of crop fields and managed to suit the field conditions.
 A rotation plan for the strips should balance the goals of controlling erosion, protecting soil health, and maximizing crop yields.